 The most widely used and distributed retargeting service is offered by Google, called “remarketing.”
 Google allows you to build an overall audience of visitors to your website, which you can also segment based on specific actions they took on your site as well as demographic targeting.
 So, for instance, you might set up a remarketing campaign that displays ads to women who visited your website during the past 2 weeks but didn’t make a purchase.
 Your ads can be displayed on any website that has Google Display Network ad space, and they can be text, graphics, or a combination of the two, called “responsive.”

-Google remarketing is an incredible value, but it may be intimidating to set up and run a remarketing campaign on your own if you are not experienced with Google AdWords and pay-per-click campaign management.
+Google remarketing is an incredible value, but it may be intimidating to set up and run a remarketing campaign on your own if you are not experienced with Google Ads and pay-per-click campaign management.
 Reporting is quite detailed though, allowing you to track your return on investment pretty accurately.

 Have you ever visited a website and checked out a particular product, then a couple of hours later you see an ad for that exact product in your Facebook newsfeed?
 That’s Facebook Audience retargeting.
 A bonus of Facebook advertising is that you can include ads on Instagram for your targeted users as well!
 When you advertise on Facebook with paid ads, you can create an Audience several ways, and one of those is by installing a tracking pixel on your website, so you can retarget to your website visitors.
 You can also create an Audience by uploading your newsletter or customer email list for retargeting.